 LSU Plastic and Reconstructive Surgery is composed of two Programs.
 The Independent program is a three-year program for those residents that have already completed their General Surgery training and would like to specialize in Plastic Surgery.
 The Integrated program is a six-year program for those entering residency right out of medical school or after completing one year of General Surgery.
 The programs include a faculty of plastic surgeons and associated specialists from the LSU Health Sciences Center.
 The Independent and Integrated programs are fully accredited for two residents each per year.
 Comprehensive training is assured by rotations through several hospitals: University Medical Center-New Orleans, Children's Hospital of New Orleans, West Jeferson Medical Center, East Jefferson General Hospital, Our Lady of the Lake Regional Medical Center (Baton Rouge) and Houma Outpatient Surgery Center.
 The Residency Training Programs are designed to provide each resident with progressive responsibility and the fullest possible experience in all areas of plastic surgery.
 Residents obtain exposure to all aspects of plastic surgery including: reconstructive surgery (breast, head & neck), microsurgery, cleft lip and palate surgery, craniofacial and maxillofacial surgery, hand surgery, trauma (facial, lower extremities, replantations), reconstruction of burn deformities, ophthalmic plastic surgery and aesthetic surgery.

-Each year, two individuals are trained in the specialty of vascular surgery during a 5 year vascular surgery integrated training residency.
+Each year, two individuals are accepted through the NRMP Main Match to begin their training as part of the 5-year Vascular Surgery Residency Program.
 Operative and management experience is obtained primarily through the vascular and general suyrgery services at the University Medical Center - NO, West Jefferson Medical Center and Our Lady of the Lake Regional Medical Center, as well as ample opportunities to work with attendings at other affiliated and private hospitals in the New Orleans and Baton Rouge areas.
 The exposure to a wide variety and volume in vascular reconstruction (aortic, peripheral, renomesenteric, carotid-vertebral, venous valve reconstruction, and venous bypass) has distinguished the LSU Vascular Surgery program from other training programs.
 Proficiency in diagnostic and therapeutic radiology procedures and noninvasive laboratory methods are an important component of the LSU program.